Bus Rapid Transit (BRT) in Howard County

 Planning and Service Development Timeline

-Maple Lawn (2000)
+Maple Lawn in Fulton (2000)

 Maple Lawn Sketch Plan Transit Highlight

-As a condition of its development, Maple Lawn is required to develop Transportation Demand Management practices for use in both the residential and commercial areas of the community.
+As a condition of its development, Maple Lawn is also required to develop Transportation Demand Management practices for use in both the residential and commercial areas of the community.

 Downtown Columbia Plan (Adopted 2010 & Amended 2016)